 This will help protect both your interests and your business's interests in the future.

 A business lawyer can give you advice specific to the industry in which you operate and the product or service you're offering.
 This includes assisting you with understanding the applicable regulations and any necessary licenses or permits.

 Business formation typically involves the preparation of a range of documents, such as business registration papers, intellectual property registrations, and other commercial documents.
 A lawyer can assist you in accurately drafting these documents.

 Importantly, a business lawyer can draft legally binding contracts or negotiate the terms of a contract to benefit you and your business.
 These are essential to many aspects of running a business, for example, partnership agreements.

 4. Understanding Your Tax Obligations

 Failing to properly understand your tax obligations can result in significant tax liability down the track.
-Taxation is a complex area so engaging a business lawyer, along with a qualified accountant, is the best way to ensure compliance.
+Taxation is a complex area, so engaging a business lawyer and a qualified accountant is the best way to ensure compliance.

 They can also advise you about what tax breaks, credits, and deductions are available based on your business' structure and circumstances.

 5. Employment Law

 If you hire employees, you must comply with a suite of employment laws and regulations.
 A business lawyer can help you navigate these and draft effective employment contracts that protect both you and your employees.